-The MSAT program is a professional (entry-level) athletic training program for students who do not hold a bachelor’s degree in athletic training but who wish to pursue athletic training credentials by the Board of Certification (BOC) and pursue a career as a Certified Athletic Trainer (ATC).
+The MSAT program is a professional (entry-level) athletic training program for students who wish to pursue athletic training credentials by the Board of Certification (BOC) and pursue a career as a Certified Athletic Trainer (ATC).

 It is a two year full-time graduate program.
 There are two options for the MSAT program: 2 year and 5 year.
 The 2 year option is for students who will have completed a bachelor's degree prior to the beginning of the master's program.
 The 5 year option is a dual degree program for incoming freshmen provides the opportunity for students to complete a BS in Kinesiology and a MS in Athletic Training in five years.
 No matter the option, students will take the same coursework during the two year professional phase.